pippinbarr/cart253/topics/instructions/function-calls.md

 So, what are the numbers this time?
 You can probably guess, but:

-1. The `200` is the x-position of the rectangle's *top-left corner* in pixels relative to the top-left corner of the canvas (e.g. the rectangle's top-left corner will be drawn 200 pixels horizontally to the *right* of the top-left of the canvas)
+1. The `200` is the x-coordinate of the rectangle's *top-left corner*
-2. The `80` is the y-position of the rectangles top-left corner in pixels relative to the top-left corner of the canvas (same deal)
+2. The `80` is the y-coordinate of the rectangle's *top-left corner*
 3. The `240` is the *width* of the rectangle in pixels
 4. The `320` is the *height* of the rectangle in pixels